2025-06-21

 1 2 3 4 +

-coffeescript and wisp highlight interesting differences in how whitespace, indentation, and additional structural characters can be used differently.
+comparing coffeescript and wisp highlights interesting differences in how whitespace and other structural characters can be interpreted.

 commas

-in the examples below, a coffeescript-style syntax uses commas in infix notation to show argument continuation. fn represents functions.
+in the examples below, the coffeescript-style syntax uses commas in infix notation to show argument continuation on the same line. in coffeescript, newlines can replace the comma in some cases.

 wisp